Delete an environment

 - Delete the environment using the following command:

 Only the resources that were provisioned as part of the environment are deleted.
-For example, if a new VPC was created by CDP for the environment, the VPC will be deleted; But if you provided your existing VPC, it will not be deleted as part of environment deletion.
+For example, if a new network was created by CDP for the environment, the network will be deleted; But if you provided your existing network, it will not be deleted as part of environment deletion.